Vald

 Rise

-Lunchtime on the 14th (Bathing Day) Waterwish: Participants write wishes on scrolls, place them into holes in a boulder, and roll it downhill.
+Lunchtime on the 14th (Garden Day) Waterwish: Participants write wishes on scrolls, place them into holes in a boulder, and roll it downhill.
 When it stops, any remaining wishes are thought to come true.

 Five days starting on the 19th (Market Day to Resting Day) Storm Dance: Dances and betrothals meant to please the masters of storm and rain for a fruitful Harvest season ahead.